argoproj/argo-workflows/docs/cli/argo_archive_get.md

 # Get information about an archived workflow by its UID:
   argo archive get my-wf

-# Get information about an archived workflow in JSON format:
+# Get information about an archived workflow in YAML format:
-  argo archive get my-wf -o json
+  argo archive get my-wf -o yaml

 ```